Workiva/over_react/doc/wrapping_js_components.md

 ## tl;dr

 The details of this guide are important as there are multiple gotchas that can take the form of runtime errors, undetectable until a particular edge case is hit by a user.
 Therefore, it is **highly recommended** that the entirety of this guide is read and understood before adopting this pattern.
 That being said, it may be useful to have a holistic view of what this approach looks like.
-The collapsed summary region below cantains a full example of wrapping a JS component that can be used as a reference or template.
+The collapsed summary region below contains a full example of wrapping a JS component that can be used as a reference or template.

 > **NOTE** that all future code examples are all named the same as the code within the summary.
 If it ever feels confusing how a code snippet fits into the bigger picture, the code from the summary can be used to tie it all together.